John Ericsson: Hot air engine

 Ericsson then proceeded to invent independently the caloric, or hot air, engine in the 1820s which used hot air, caloric in the scientific parlance of the day, instead of steam as a working fluid.
-A similar device had been patented in 1816 by the Reverend Robert Stirling, whose technical priority of invention provides the usual term 'Stirling Engine' for the device.
-Ericsson's engine was not initially successful due to the differences in combustion temperatures between Swedish wood and British coal.
-In spite of his setbacks, Ericsson was awarded the Rumford Prize of the American Academy of Arts and Sciences in 1862 for his invention.
+A similar device had been patented earlier in 1816 by the Reverend Robert Stirling (1790-1878), whose technical priority of invention provides the usual term 'Stirling Engine' for the device.
+Ericsson's engine was not initially successful due to the differences in combustion temperatures between burning Swedish wood and firing of British coal.
+In spite of his setbacks, Ericsson was later awarded the Rumford Prize of the American Academy of Arts and Sciences in 1862 for his invention.

-In 1830 Ericsson patented his second engine, that can work either with steam, air or water.
+In 1830, Ericsson patented his second engine, that can work either with steam, air or water.
 This rotative engine objective is to reduce the engine within more convenient limits without any corresponding loss of power.

-In 1833 Ericsson built his third engine, a hot air engine (or caloric engine) that is exhibited in London: "the engine will prove the most important mechanical invention ever conceived by the human mind, and one that will confer greater benefits on civilized life than any that has ever preceded it" (John O. Sargent).
+By 1833, Capt.
+Ericsson built his third engine, a hot air engine (or caloric engine) that is exhibited in London: "the engine will prove the most important mechanical invention ever conceived by the human mind, and one that will confer greater benefits on civilized life than any that has ever preceded it" (John O. Sargent).
 This engine included a regenerator that would inspire many other hot air engine inventors.

-The caloric ship, powered by the 4th Ericsson engine was built in 1852.
+The caloric ship, powered by the fourth Ericsson engine was built in 1852.

 A group of New York merchants and financiers headed by John B Kitching, Edward Dunham, President of the Corn Exchange Bank, and G.B.
 Lamar, president of the Bank of the Republic, backed the project and in April, 1852, the keel of the ship was laid at the yard of Perine, Patterson, and Stack in Williamsburgh.
 At about the same time the construction of the engine was commenced by Messrs Hogg and Delamater.

 Hull and machinery were built in the greatest possible secrecy, both Ericsson and his financial backers being convinced that their ship would revolutionize ocean transport by its economy and safety, and that competitors would if possible copy the design of at least the engine.